 These days, Lili spends most of her time painting.
 Hospital staff allow her to use a spare room as an art studio, where Lili creates images of flowers, birds, and fish in traditional Chinese styles.
 She sometimes sells her works for thousands of yuan, and has even been commissioned as an illustrator for four children’s books, due to be published later this year.
 But because she doesn’t have a bank account, Lili relies on friends to sell her wares and buy her things from the outside world.

 For Lili, painting is not just a means of relieving the boredom of life in the ward — it’s a way of continually proving her sanity.
 However, she says that her family still sees her as “abnormal” and “incapable.”
 “They have been bad to me for years, and I have gradually gotten used to it,” she says.
 “Even though I know I’m well, I still feel somehow inferior, as if I don’t deserve to be treated like a normal person.”

 Yang Weihua, a Shanghai-based lawyer at the Yingke Law Firm, has worked on many cases like Lili’s.
-“Generally, it takes a lot longer for the court to accept these cases compared to other types of lawsuits,” says Yang, who worked on the first-ever case brought against a Chinese hospital following the implementation of the 2013 mental health law.
+“Generally, it takes a lot longer for the court to accept these cases compared to other types of lawsuits,” says Yang, who worked on the first-ever case brought against a Chinese hospital after the mental health law officially came into effect in 2013.
 He and his client spent seven months convincing the court to accept the case, and a total of four years proving that he was well enough to leave the hospital.

 Prior to 2013, several news reports revealed cases of Chinese government officials using spurious claims of poor mental health to lock up petitioners and whistleblowers.
 In addition, some families have reportedly had relatives sent away to gain the upper hand in property disputes.